-While we’re on the topic of safety, I want to bring up DropCam.
-Ever since my apartment in Paris was broken into and my MacBook was stolen, I now really want a DropCam to bring with me while I travel.
+While we’re on the topic of safety, I want to bring up security cameras.
+Ever since my apartment in Paris was broken into and my MacBook was stolen, I now travel with a Wi-Fi security camera (two, actuallly).
 Sure, that may be an overreaction, but that’s pretty normal after something like that happens.
 Regardless, if you’re traveling for long periods of time and have a home to look after, it’s a very good idea to have a cloud camera like this set up.
-DropCam’s app will alert you every time it detects motion.
-And for an annual fee, you can access the saved footage stored in the cloud.
-If I’d had a DropCam in my Paris studio when the burglary happened, I at least would’ve been able to get footage of the thieves and give that to the police.
+Zmodo’s app will alert you every time it detects motion.
+If I’d had a security camera in my Paris studio when the burglary happened, I at least would’ve been able to get footage of the thieves and give that to the police.

 My biggest expenses while in Peru and France were language courses.
 Once you’re in-country, classes at local schools can be extremely expensive.
 To give you an idea, I spent about $360USD for one week of 15 hours in a group French class in Paris.
 A smarter way to take classes is to opt for online courses or tutoring.
 I’ve really been wanting to try Verbling.